 15 Bucket List Recipes for Fall

-Don’t mourn the end of summer—celebrate the start of fall by planning out all the seasonal parties you can host, tailgates you can conquer and beautiful weeknight dinners you can create.
+Don’t mourn the end of summer—celebrate the start of fall by planning out all the cozy, comforting weeknight dinners you can create.
 Here, your checklist for every homey, spiced, stewed, slow-cooked recipe to make this autumn.

 Creamy sweet potatoes mashed with fruity apple butter make for the perfect fall side dish.

 This is a purists' pie that tastes of nothing but apples, with just a hint of spice and butter.

 Deeply flavorful and packed with tender chunks of flatiron steak, this is the quintessential beef stew.

 Sweet and creamy squash soup gets a delicious salty crunch from crispy pancetta.